NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 	if (depth <= 0) chain.push_back(bvh->joints[0]); // Also add root joint.

 	// Reverse joints order in chain, so root (or joint closest to root)
-    // is first, end_site is last.
+    // is first, end_site joint is last. std::reverse(chain.begin(), chain.end());
-	std::reverse(chain.begin(), chain.end());
 }
 ```